Daryl Worley

-Daryl Worley (born February 22, 1995) is an American football cornerback for the Baltimore Ravens of the National Football League (NFL).
-He played college football at West Virginia, and was drafted by the Carolina Panthers in the third round of the 2016 NFL Draft.
+Daryl Worley (born February 22, 1995) is an American professional football safety for the Washington Commanders of the National Football League (NFL).
+He played college football for the West Virginia Mountaineers and was selected by the Carolina Panthers in the third round of the 2016 NFL draft.
+Worley has also been a member of several other NFL teams.

-Early years
+Early life

 Worley attended the William Penn Charter School and was a standout receiver and safety for head coach Jeff Humble.
 As a receiver, he earned first-team honors during his junior and senior seasons.

 As a defensive back, he earned first-team honors as a senior.
 He was an All-Southeastern Pennsylvania First-team defensive back and 2-time Penn Inter-Ac League First-team football player.
 He was rated as Southeastern Pennsylvania's top cornerback by the Philadelphia Inquirer coming out of high school.

 College career

 Worley attended West Virginia University where he played for the Mountaineers from 2013 to 2015.
 As a true freshman, he played in 11 games and started 5 games.
-He was primarily used on special teams and finished the season with 45 tackles (36 solo and 3 TFLs) and 1 interception.
+He was primarily used on special teams and finished the season with 45 tackles (36 solo and 3 tackles-for-loss) and 1 interception.
 He was also second on the team with five pass breakups.

 As a sophomore, he started in all 11 games for the Mountaineers.
 He led the team with 3 interceptions.
-He was also the fifth-leading tackler on the team with 52 tackles (44 solo and 4.5 TFLs) and also recorded 4 pass breakups.
+He was also the fifth-leading tackler on the team with 52 tackles (44 solo and 4.5 tackles-for-loss) and also recorded 4 pass breakups.
 He was named the Iron Mountaineer honoree for excellence in the weight room.
 His three interceptions tied him for 11th in the Big 12 Conference.

 As a junior, Worley earned 1st Team All-Big 12 honors after finishing among the nation's leaders with 6 interceptions and 12 pass breakups.
-He also recorded 49 tackles (46 solo and 2 TFLs) and forced 2 fumbles on the year.
-Despite a recommendation from the NFL Draft Advisory Committee to return to school, Worley decided to forgo his final season of eligibility and enter the 2016 NFL Draft.
+He also recorded 49 tackles (46 solo and 2 tackles-for-loss) and forced 2 fumbles on the year.
+Despite a recommendation from the NFL Draft Advisory Committee to return to school, Worley decided to forgo his final season of eligibility and enter the 2016 NFL draft.